huspacy/huspacy/huspacy/DEVELOPMENT.md

 ## Install dependencies

-Make sure you have poetry installed, then issue: `poetry install --with docs --with dev`
+Make sure you have poetry installed, then issue: `poetry install --with docs --with dev --all-extras`

 ## Release steps